 Wood materials that touch the surface of the ground will require treatment to avoid rot.
-Options include pressure treated timber; reclaimed cedar or redwood timber; reclaimed plastic timber; or untreated timber painted with natural finishing oil or plant and mineral-based wood treatments.
+Options include pressure treated timber; red cedar timber; plastic timber; or untreated timber painted with natural finishing oil or plant and mineral-based wood treatments.